thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 There is no network at this point on your VMs.
 As a prerequisite:

 1. Verify that Network Adapter type is set to VMware vmxnet3 (Recommended).
-2. Verify that all ESX host that all ThoughtSpot VM are running on (or, can run on) have been trunked to the VLAN assigned to TS VM(s).
+2. Verify that all ESXi hosts in your VMware farm for ThoughtSpot have been trunked to the VLAN assigned to your ThoughtSpot VMs.
-3. Verify that console for all ThoghtSpot VMs is accessible vim VMware vCenter server.
+3. Verify that the console of all ThoughtSpot VMs is accessible in VMware vCenter Server.

-Once done, go to <a href="http://support.thoughtspot.com">ThoughtSpot Support website</a> and use the support ticket meant for installation task.
+Once done, go to the <a href="http://support.thoughtspot.com">ThoughtSpot Support website</a> and use the support ticket for installation tasks.
 If necessary, create a new ticket.